Workshop by Dr. Brad Peters

 Department of English, Northern Illinois University

 This daylong, interactive workshop will put into practice habits that successful, publishing writers use.
 Get started, nail down the central idea, find your voice, gather feedback, revise, and join the conversation!
-Workshop participants should bring a short, 4-page draft from a writing project.
-They will practice techniques for meeting readers’ expectations, sustaining their project, and seeing it through.
+Program participants will practice techniques for meeting readers’ expectations, sustaining their project, and seeing it through.
+Participants should bring 5 copies of a short (4-page) draft of a writing project.

-Brad Peters is Associate Professor of English and the Coordinator of the Writing Across the Curriculum program at NIU.
+Brad Peters is Professor of English and the Coordinator of the Writing Across the Curriculum program at NIU.
 He designed and directed the NIU Writing Center.
-He presents yearly workshops on using writing to think critically and has trained faculty in universities across the country.
+Dr. Peters presents yearly workshops on using writing to think critically and has trained faculty in universities across the country.
 He teaches advanced writing courses where students get their work ready for conferences and into print.
-His research focuses on effective writing strategies and pedagogies.
+Dr. Peters’ research focuses on effective writing strategies and pedagogies.

-The program will start at 8:30 am with check-in and refreshments and the workshop will begin at 9:00 am.
+The workshop will start at 8:30 am with check-in and refreshments and the program will begin at 9:00 am.
 The schedule will include lunch from 12 to 1 pm and mid-morning and mid-afternoon breaks.
-Tentative list of topics in the workshop schedule include the following:
+Tentative list of topics for the workshop include the following:

 - Improving your writing process